tsimeunovic/OffscreenPlaceholder/README.md

 </div>
 ```

-If you know element height and top and bottom margin in advance, pass it in attribute as 2 comma separated values to improve performance
+If you know element height and top and bottom margin in advance, pass it in attribute as 2 comma separated values to improve performance.
+You can also supply any angular expression that evaluates as string with up to 2 comma separated values
 ```html
 <div ng-repeat="item in longList">
   <div some-attribute="true" class="list-item" offscreen-placeholder="100,10">